Basic use

 from noda import simu

-# The independent constituents are Cr and Si, in alphabetical order:
+# The independent components are Cr and Si

 # Make atom fraction array